NWChemEx/NWChemEx/docs/source/installation/building.rst

 Building the NWChemEx Package
 =============================

-NWChemEx is built using `CPP <https://github.com /CMakePackagingProject/CMakePackagingProject.git>`_.
+NWChemEx is built using `CMakePP <https://github.com /CMakePackagingProject/CMakePackagingProject.git>`_.
-Further TAMM depends on CMakeBuild, where CMakeBuild requires at least CMake 3.14.2 or higher to build.
+Further TAMM depends on CMakeBuild., where CMakeBuild requires at least CMake 3.14.2 or higher to build.
 TAMM also depends on GCC compilers of version 7.2 or higher.
-If necessary set the environment variables CC, FC, and CXX to point to the right compilers.
-Assuming you have already installed CPP, that you are on a sane Unix-like computer, and you are willing to let NWChemEx build all dependencies, then the following will suffice to build NWChemEx.
+Assuming you have already installed CMakePP, that you are on a sane Unix-like computer, and you are willing to let NWChemEx build all dependencies, then the following will suffice to build NWChemEx.

-First, create a toolchain file in the SCF directory (`SCF_toolchain.cmake`).
+First, create a toolchain file in the top-level directory (`toolchain.cmake`).
 This file should contain the following information

 .. code-block:: cmake